isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Calculation of the values is controlled by the following three parameters:

--  ``calculate-tee-times`` - when true, T1 and T2 will be calculated as
+-  ``calculate-tee-times`` - when "true", T1 and T2 are calculated as
    percentages of the valid lease time.
-It defaults to true.
+It defaults to "true".

 -  ``t1-percent`` - the percentage of the valid lease time to use for T1.
-It is expressed as a real number between 0.0 and 1.0 and must be less than t2-percent.
-The default value is 0.5 per RFC 8415.
+It is expressed as a real number between 0.0 and 1.0 and must be less than ``t2-percent``.
+The default value is 0.5, per RFC 8415.

 -  ``t2-percent`` - the percentage of the valid lease time to use for T2.
-It is expressed as a real number between 0.0 and 1.0 and must be greater than t1-percent.
+It is expressed as a real number between 0.0 and 1.0 and must be greater than ``t1-percent``.
 The default value is 0.8 per RFC 8415.

-..

 .. note::

-   In the event that both explicit values are specified and calculate-tee-times is true, the server will use the explicit values.
+   If both explicit values are specified and ``calculate-tee-times`` is "true", the server will use the explicit values.
-   Administrators with a setup where some subnets or share-networks will use explicit values and some will use calculated values must not define the explicit values at any level higher than where they will be used.
-Inheriting them from too high a scope, such as global, will cause them to have values at every level underneath (shared-networks and subnets), effectively disabling calculated values.
+   Administrators with a setup where some subnets or shared-networks use explicit values and some use calculated values must not define the explicit values at any level higher than where they will be used.
+Inheriting them from too high a scope, such as global, will cause them to have values at every level underneath (both shared-networks and subnets), effectively disabling calculated values.

 .. _dhcp6-config-subnets: